mx1001/hardops_manual/docs/guest_user_content.md

 ### Jayanam

 # External Tutorial Notes
-Artist's in the community have also started making content on Hard Ops.
+Artists in the community have also started making content on Hard Ops.
 I will be trying to document them as well as they are reviewed.

 ## [Blender Hard Surface Tips : Hardops (By: Jayanam)](http://www.youtube.com/watch?v=ltuD1wg9MoE)